kollenl/training-r-intro/5-Plotting/readme.md

 ```

 ```
-## Warning: Removed 2 rows containing missing values (`geom_point()`).
+## Warning: Removed 2 rows containing missing values or values outside the scale range
+## (`geom_point()`).
 ```

 ![](readme_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

 The `aes()` function can also map aesthetic properties like color based on other
 columns in the data frame.
-We could want each point to have a different color based
+We might want each point to have a different color based
 on the month.
 To do this, we need to make the month column a factor and use the
 argument `color` in the `aes( )` function.